pwsafe/pwsafe/README.MAC.DEVELOPERS.txt

 PasswordSafe can be built and run on Mac OS X with Xcode.
-The Xcode directory under PasswordSafe source checkout contains the Xcode project file for doing so.
+The Xcode directory under PasswordSafe source checkout contains the Xcode project file for building it.

 Requirements
 ============